Towards Continual Expansion of Data Coverage: Automatic Text-guided Edge-case Synthesis: Custom evaluation metric proposal

 \item Inference with new model: Run inference with the new Model $\mathcal{B}$ on the same evaluation dataset to obtain its predictions.

 \item Filter predictions of new model: Filter the predictions from Model $\mathcal{B}$ based on their relationship with the partitioned annotation sets.
 A prediction from Model $\mathcal{B}$ is kept for evaluation only if it meets one of the following criteria: \begin{itemize} \item Its highest-IoU corresponding annotation belongs to $\mathcal{G}_{\text{weak}}$ (i.e., it addresses a weak instance). \item Its highest-IoU corresponding annotation belongs to $\mathcal{G}_{\text{non-weak}}$, but the IoU is less than 0.5.
-This penalizes cases where Model $\mathcal{B}$ fails on an easy instance that Model $\mathcal{A}$ handled correctly. \end{itemize} \item Calculate final metric: Calculate the mAP, class-wise AP, or other relevant metrics using only the filtered set of predictions from the previous step and ground-truth annotations in $\mathcal{G}_{\text{weak}}$. \end{enumerate} We provide an example of the filtered ground-truth annotations and predictions in Figure~\ref{fig: map_wo_TP}.
+This penalizes cases where Model $\mathcal{B}$ fails on an easy instance that Model $\mathcal{A}$ handled correctly. \end{itemize} \item Calculate final metric: Calculate the mAP, class-wise AP, or other relevant metrics using only the filtered set of predictions from the previous step and ground-truth annotations in $\mathcal{G}_{\text{weak}}$. \end{enumerate}